cocos/cocos-docs/en/concepts/scene/coord.md

 ![position](coord/position-nodeB-world.png)

-As you can see, the `Position` of the child NodeB is based on the `Position` of the parent NodeA as the origin of the coordinate system.
+Notice that the `Position` of the child NodeB is based on the `Position` of the parent NodeA as the origin of the coordinate system.

 If the parent NodeA changes its `Position`, the child NodeB will also change its position (world coordinate system), but the `Position` property of the child NodeB will not change, because the child NodeB does not change in the local coordinate system with the parent NodeA's `Position` as the origin.